GET HARD RESULTS. Start here

 The stop-start technique is an old-fashioned therapeutic technique for slowing down ejaculation and increasing the amount of time you can last in bed.

-Not only does the stop-start technique let you have sex for longer — it can also help you to feel more comfortable with the sensation that occurs when you’re about to ejaculate.
+Not only does the stop-start technique let you have sex for longer — it can also help you feel more comfortable with the sensation that occurs when you’re about to ejaculate.

 This can make it easier for you to react to a too-early oncoming orgasm, and either slow down or stop your movement until the sensation passes.